OBF/obf-docs/Travel_fellowships.md

 To make the process fair, we use a rubric provided to the review panel in a Google form that can be [previewed here](https://docs.google.com/forms/d/e/1FAIpQLSfBiZidv8yWe-7ieQrlEUZoewGiGOdZBM4FJg52hi8P_Z5XNA/viewform).
 An Event Fund chair creates a copy of this template, providing links and details for the application round.

-When completing this form, reviewers score the participants across multiple dimensions with 1, 2, or 3.
-These correspond generally to reviews of "criteria not met", "criteria partially met" and "criteria fully met":
-- Applicants who score mostly 1s do not have a clear understanding of the overall goals of this fellowship to support Open Source software practices and diversity of attendees in bioinformatics/biological research/open science events and communities.
-- Applicants who score mostly 2s are enthusiastic if not wholly aligned with the event fellowship's goals.
-For example, they may not be attending an open-source related event but have an interest in learning and promoting best practices, or that they want to attend a suitable event but do not represent any underrepresented minority groups.
-- Applicants who score mostly 3s are ready, goal-oriented, interested in contributing to the open-source, and represent traditionally underrepresented or minority groups in open science/bioinformatics.

-Reviewers are also asked whether they would recommend an application.
-The available answers are "No", "Yes", "Unsure" or "Request to discuss".
-Candidates who have ratings of "No" or "Unsure" across all reviewers will be rejected.
-All other candidates will be discussed at a board meeting or allocated meeting for selection.

-We ask all reviewers to finish the review with a few summary sentences to describe the application and the motivations for their scores to facilitate conversation during the discussion.

 _This draft is built on the application assessment rubric by Open Life Science that itself builds on resources developed by the Mozilla Open Leadership Team._